How to quantify direct correlations between variables: Direct correlation

-The definitions of PMI and ICMI both rely on the Kullback-Leibler Divergence, this divergence may have singularity problems for sparse data (some cases will never occur) and it may not be bounded.
-These problems can be overcome if the Kullback-Leibler Divergence is replaced by the Jensen-Shannon Divergence, which gives a normalized distance between two probability distributions and has no singularity problems.
-For all the direct correlation measures that rely on a distance measure between two probability distributions, we can always choose to replace it with the Jensen-Shannon Divergence to have regularized measures.
+The definitions of PMI and ICMI both rely on the KL divergence, which may have singularity problems for sparse data (some cases do not occur) and may not be bounded.
+These problems can be overcome if the KL divergence is replaced by the JS divergence, which gives a normalized distance between two probability distributions and has no singularity problems.
+For all the direct correlation measures that rely on a distance measure between two probability distributions, we can always choose to replace it with the JS divergence to have regularized measures.

 In particular, the regularized one-way ICMI from X to Y is defined as

 The regularized one-way ICMI from Y to X is defined as

 The regularized version for the two-way ICMI can be defined similarly,